 Bradley Smith, of Bradley Smith Hair at Heathrow, agrees.
 “Excessive use of styling product can contribute to product build up, leading to an overloaded or irritated scalp, greasy hair and being visibly displeasing.
 Remember ‘less is more’; style with a coin-size amount of product, distributing through your hair evenly avoiding clubbed ends and that greasy look.”

-You’ve been warned: if your go-to daily look is very slick and set, it might be more hassle than it’s worth (unless you have to keep your hair in lockdown mode – in which case, we sympathise).
+You’ve been warned: if your go-to daily look is very slick and set, it might be more hassle than it’s worth (unless your hair is particularly unruly – in which case, we sympathise).

 Male pattern baldness is a git.
 Looking back at teenage photos of Prince William, he certainly had it all in the hair department.
 But then his regal lineage kicked in and he started losing his thatch, and quickly.
 We could see his future – it was Prince Edward’s shining bonce.
-It may have been Royal protocol, but it was a shame that the Duke of Cambridge didn’t pick up the clippers sooner, because we could all see that it would look better if he did.
+It may have been Royal protocol, but it was a shame that the Duke of Cambridge didn’t pick up the hair clippers sooner, because we could all see that it would look better if he did.
+Now it looks as though his brother is going through much the same, so time will tell if he makes the same mistake.

 There’s no doubt about it, psychologically, losing your hair is tough, but clinging on to it doesn’t really do you any favours (Donald Trump, anyone?)
 “I think the best thing to do with thinning or receding hair is to have the back and sides tapered in a nice fade and the top not too long in a choppy, messy style,” says Davide Barbieri, who regularly works with Robbie Williams.